-- ‘Presentation’ - it is expected that there will be an element of formality in the act and/or ceremony attached to the manner in which flags and documents are presented and that the presentation is made directly by you to the recipient.
+- ‘Presentation’ - it is expected that there will be an element of formality in the act and/or ceremony attached to the manner in which flags, flag lapel pins and documents are presented and that the presentation is made directly by you to the recipient.

 There is no sub-limit for the amount you may spend - the only limit is the limit of your annual budget for office expenses.
 Nationhood material expenditure is reported in your Monthly Management Reports and Quarterly Expenditure Reports.

 Note: Flags obtained for presentation as part of the Chamber Flag Program are not debited from the annual budget for office expenses.

 On this page

 The flag types and sizes that have been approved for presentation to constituents and organisations are:

 |The National Flag, the Aboriginal Flag and the Torres Strait Islander Flag in the following sizes:

 |The Red Ensign